 In an interview for the Wall Street Journal, Craig Federighi and Greg Joswiak have confirmed the undeniable: Apple will surrender to USB-C with its iPhone.
 Joswiak states that “obviously, we will have to comply with the new EU USB-C rules”, although he criticizes this decision.

 Regarding when this implementation will arrive, Joswiak does not give a concrete answer.
 He alludes to the fact that “the Europeans are the ones who dictate the times for European consumers”.
 Here Mark Gurman was not afraid of his prediction, stating that we will see the iPhone with USB-C in 2023, on the iPhone 15.
 This a statement that makes sense based on Joswiak’s statements and the times set by the EU.

 Despite criticism based on the environment and defense of Lightning as a good charging solution, Apple has already taken this step voluntarily with its iPad, and they were pioneers with its implementation on Mac.
-That the iPhone ended with a type C port was the evolution natural, although it has been necessary for the EU to force this path to be followed in order to speed up the process.
+The iPhone’s switch to a Type C port was a natural evolution, but it was slow.
+The EU has had to push for this to happen in order to expedite the process.

 Read more: What’s new in iOS 16.1